tkiat/my-writings-public/blog/software/firmware/coreboot-customize-grub.md

 git diff > my-grub-conf
 ```

 Now go to the coreboot repository.
 Select GRUB as payload and compile coreboot.
-This will create the GRUB folder.
+This will create the GRUB-related folder.
 Move the diff file to that folder and apply it.

 ```
 git apply my-grub-conf